iamdcj/javascripts/core/this/README.md

 The `this` keyword is a pointer to an object, and its value is a reference to the current calling object - this is known as the **context**.

-So, the 'context' translates to the executing object of the function; the object which calls the function - the context is generated when a function is called, and the program enters a new execution context.
-It is the execution context which generates the value for `this`.
+So, the 'context' translates to the calling object of the function; the object which calls the function - the context(`this`) is generated when a function is called, and the program enters a new execution context.

 ### Global `this`